SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Lumbosacral spine x-ray

-A lumbosacral spine x-ray is a picture of the small bones (vertebrae) in the lower part of the spine.
+A lumbosacral spine x-ray is a picture of the bones (vertebrae) in the lower part of the spine.
 This area includes the lumbar region and the sacrum, the area that connects the spine to the pelvis.

 How the Test is Performed